jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 * Configuration Information
 * System Clock

+These external components are External Dependencies from the point of view of _your code_.

-There is a distinction between dependencies.
+There is a distinction between external dependencies.
 They come in two flavors.

 The first is more obvious.
 These are dependencies that your code delegates to. **Calls to these dependencies is DRIVEN by Business Logic**.
 For example, the Business Logic code may delegate to the Database, Open-Source Library, File System and Clock APIs.
 These dependencies traditionally appear on the right-hand side of Hexagonal Architecture diagrams.